Joshue2806/ikiamR/README.md

 ikiamR: a demo package
 ===============================================

-This is a demo package from R4DS tutorial.
-Aquí se debe añadir la información de todo lo que hace el paquete
+This is a demo package from R4DS tutorial. <!-- Aquí se debe añadir la información de todo lo que hace el paquete -->

+Any suggestion do not hesitage to contact at joshue.ruiz@est.ikiam.edu.ec

 Installation and loading